rxantos/tubras/tools/irrb/doc/export_panel.rst

      "{out}/mdl/".

    All file references in the generated scene and mesh files are relative as well.
-   This allows scenes to be loaded from arbitray locations as long as the base and relative sub-directories remain intact.
+   This allows scenes to be loaded from arbitrary locations as long as the base and relative sub-directories remain intact.

    It is also worth noting that the default "mdl/" and "tex/" sub-directories used